pumexx/pumex/README.md

 ## Building and installation on Linux

-Elements that are required to build and install Pumex on Windows :
+Elements that are required to build and install Pumex on Linux :

 - [Vulkan SDK](https://vulkan.lunarg.com/)
-- [CMake](https://cmake.org/) **version at least 3.7.0** ( earlier versions do not have FindVulkan.cmake module)
+- [CMake](https://cmake.org/) **version at least 3.11.0** ( because new *FetchContent* module is used to download external sources during CMake configuration).
 - [git](https://git-scm.com/)
-- gcc compiler
+- gcc compiler. clang toolchain was not tested on Linux, but it's highly possible that it also works.
 - following libraries
   - [Assimp](https://github.com/assimp/assimp)
   - [Intel Threading Building Blocks](https://www.threadingbuildingblocks.org/)